linode/docs/docs/guides/web-servers/appwrite/getting-started-appwrite/index.md

 Appwrite is now up and running.
 You can access the dashboard by navigating to `http://localhost` in a web browser on the server.

-However, doing so is often not feasible, especially not for numerous users.
+However, doing so is often not feasible.
 Likely, you want to be able to access the dashboard remotely.

 You can do so by navigating to the Appwrite server's URL, which may often be an IP address, like `192.0.2.0`.
 But first, you need to ensure that the server's firewall provides external access to the HTTP port, port `80`.